fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Pastes the contents of (FontForge's internal) clipboard into the selected glyphs -- and removes what was there before.

-.. method:: font.harmonize()

-   For all bezier splines of the font move the smooth on-curve points between its adjacent control points such that the adjacent curvatures become equal.

 .. method:: font.intersect()